|

 he was two years old when his father was assassinated by the Nazis;

-two decades later, his uncle was murdered by the communists.
-During
+later, his uncle was murdered by the communists.
+During his student

-his student years he wrote poems and plays.
-Three of his plays reached
+years he wrote poems and plays.
+Three of his plays reached production

-production stage but were banned by the communist regime.
-The second,
+stage but were banned by the communist regime.
+The second, The Last

-The Last Word, won the Attila József Prize, but the
+Word, won the Attila József Prize, but the police came to

-police came to the theatre to stop the dress rehearsal and seized
+the theatre to stop the dress rehearsal and seized all the copies

-all the copies of the script.
-His third play, Mama, also
+of the script.
+His third play, Mama, also banned, was broadcast

 He fought in the revolution and after its defeat he fled to the